Sharing Nudes

 This information does not apply to adults sharing nudes or semi-nudes of under 18-year-olds.
 That is a form of child sexual abuse and must be referred to the police immediately.

 Sharing photos, videos and live streams online is an everyday occurrence for many children and young people.
-It’s easy for anyone to share photos and videos via 1-to-1 messaging apps, social media, chat forums, gaming platforms, air-drop functions and image sharing platforms.
+It’s easy for anyone to share photos and videos via 1-to-1 messaging apps, social media, chat forums, gaming platforms, air-drop functions and image-sharing platforms.

 Children and young people may create and share nude and semi-nude images of themselves or others for several reasons which are not always motivated by sexual or criminal intentions, or because of coercion.
-However, if those images are shared further it can lead to embarrassment, bullying, a vulnerability to blackmail and exploitation.
+However, if those images are shared further it can lead to embarrassment, bullying, and a vulnerability to blackmail and exploitation.

 Need more?